gradle/gradle/design-docs/build-initialisation.md

 # Story: Handle existing Gradle build files

-Better handle the case where there is already some Gradle build scripts (i.e. don't overwrite an existing Gradle build).
+Better handle the case where there is already some Gradle build scripts.

+* When `setupBuild` is run and any of the files that would be generated already exist, warn the user and do not overwrite the file.

 # Story: Create a Java library project from scratch